shahanakattil/MS-900-Lab-Content/Module-4-M365-Security-and-Compliance.md

    ![](Images/ms900-4-9.png)

 1. Now from the left navigation menu select **Discover**.
-Cloud Discovery uses your traffic logs to dynamically discover and analyse the cloud apps that your organization is using.
+Cloud Discovery uses your traffic logs to dynamically discover and analyze the cloud apps that your organization is using.

 1. Under **Discover** select **Create snapshot report**.